Lazy Online Gradient Descent is Universal on Polytopes: Introduction

-A second reason our results are interesting is that the Subgradient and Hedge algorithms are popular and widely used so improved results have immediate broad application, plus earlier lines of research on universal algorithms required the development of complicated algorithms purpose-built to be universal, whereas Subgradient and Hedge are simple and predate this line of research.
+Earlier lines of research on universal algorithms required the development of complicated algorithms purpose-built to be universal.
+On the other hand Gradient Descent and Hedge are simple and predate this line of research.
+They suggest such complex algorithms are unnecessary.
+Gradient Descent and Hedge are popular and widely used.
+Hence any improved results we get ``for free'' have immediate broad application.

-Thirdly, our analysis is quite different from those existing in the literature for Hedge-type algorithms on the simplex.
-The proof strategy is to follow the sequence of unprojected actions and show the projected actions snap to the optimal vertex with high probability.
-For comparison Hedge-type algorithms can only approach the optimal vertex asymptotically.
-We also make use of vector concentration results which seem to be new in this context.
+Our proof uses a novel approach where we follow the sequence of unprojected actions and show the projected actions snap to an optimal vertex with high probability.
+This analysis is not available to Hedge-type algorithms which can only approach the optimal vertex asymptotically.
+For existing non-Hedge algorithms, the proofs tend to obscure the geometry by focusing on the regret and using telescoping series, rather than the tracking the actions themselves.
+We also use a vector concentration result that seem to be new in this context.